ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 31112/tcp open  ssh               OpenSSH 7.5 (protocol 2.0)
 ```

 We can see that ports `6443` and `12050` are open which are typically kubernetes API ports.
-Port  `30180` is running nginx and `31111` are running another web service.
+Port  `30180` is running nginx and port `31111` is running another web service.
 Ports `22` and `31112` are running OpenSSH version 7.6 and 7.5 respectively.
 Let us enumerate each of these ports.

 ---